Team Building Activities

 These team bonding activities in Singapore give everyone a package of knowledge about terrariums.
 A terrarium is a miniature garden that can be displayed inside your home.

 A classic terrarium is made of three basic layers – gravel for water drainage, dried sphagnum moss for water absorption and a special terrarium soil mix as a growing medium for your plants to grow healthily!

 16. Clay Figurine Making

-There are many different shapes and styles of figurines that people make, such as animals or people.
-I like to create dogs because I love them so much.
-Animals are very easy to make!
+There are many different shapes and styles of figurines that people make, such as animals, people or even cartoon characters!

 17. Coaster Making